Suresh-DG/Education_loan_predictor/README.md

     -   `Loan Risk`
     -   `Relationship Strength`
 3.  **Data Preprocessing:** Categorical features are converted into a machine-readable format using one-hot encoding.
-4.  **Model Training:** A Random Forest Classifier is trained on the preprocessed data to learn the patterns for loan approval.
+4.  **Model Training:** A Logistic Regression is trained on the preprocessed data to learn the patterns for loan approval.
 5.  **Model Serialization:** The trained model and feature columns are saved using Joblib for later use in the web app.
 6.  **Web Interface:** A Streamlit application provides a simple interface for users to input their details and receive predictions.